-Training status: Training status shows you how your training affects your fitness and performance.
-Your training status is based on changes to your VO2 max., acute load, and HRV status over an extended time period.

-VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
-Estimates, page 49).
-Your watch displays heat and altitude corrected VO2 max. values when you are acclimating to high heat environments or high altitude (Heat and Altitude Performance Acclimation, page 54).

-Acute load: Acute load is a weighted sum of your recent exercise load scores including exercise duration and intensity.
-(Acute Load, page 55).

-Recovery time: The recovery time displays how much time remains before you are fully recovered and ready for the next hard workout (Recovery Time, page 55).
+- Training status: Training status shows you how your training affects your fitness and performance.
+Your training status is based on changes to your VO2 max., acute load, and HRV status over an extended time period. - VO2 max.: VO2 max. is the maximum volume of oxygen (in milliliters) you can consume per minute per kilogram of body weight at your maximum performance (About VO2 Max.
+Estimates, page 39).
+Your watch displays heat and altitude corrected VO2 max. values when you are acclimating to high heat environments or high altitude (Heat and Altitude Performance Acclimation, page 43). - HRV: HRV is your heart rate variability status over the last seven days (Heart Rate Variability Status, page 40). - Acute load: Acute load is a weighted sum of your recent exercise load scores including exercise duration and intensity.
+(Acute Load, page 44). - Recovery time: The recovery time displays how much time remains before you are fully recovered and ready for the next hard workout (Recovery Time, page 44).